 8.but hospitable, loving goodness, reasonable, just, holy, disciplined,

-9.holding fast the faithful message of the doctrine so that he might be able both to exhort with sound doctrine and to confute those who oppose him.
+9.holding fast the faithful message of the doctrine so that he might be able both to exhort with sound doctrine and to confute those who speak against it.

 11.whose mouths must be stopped, who subvert whole houses, teaching things they should not for the sake of base gain.

 12. One of them, a prophet of their own, has said, “Cretans are perpetual liars, evil beasts, and idle bellies.”